 CMS Delays Requirement That Part D Prescribers Be Enrolled In Medicare Or In Valid Opt-Out Status

+Posted on Wednesday, May 6, 2015 2:59 PMCMS has released an interim final rule delaying a regulatory requirement that prescribers of Part D medications that are eligible to enroll in Medicare either be enrolled in Medicare approved status or in a valid opt-out status.
 The enrollment requirement was scheduled to go into effect on December 1, 2015 but now will go into effect on January 1, 2016.
 Furthermore, “in cases where Part D enrollees submit prescriptions for processing through Part D that are not prescribed by an eligible professional that is either enrolled in Medicare in an approved status or is in a valid opt-out status, the Part D plan must provide a provisional prescription (3 month supply) for the Part D enrollee to allow the prescriber time to either enroll in Medicare or to allow the patient time to secure a prescription from another professional.”
 Click here to see the regulation.
 Click here to read more.

 Corridor is the nation’s preferred partner and trusted business advisor to home health and hospice providers, providing quality services and impactful results for 30 years.
 Focusing on key operational, regulatory and financial challenges, Corridor delivering industry-unique solutions and deep expertise in coding, clinical documentation review, compliance, billing and collections , consulting and provider staff education .
 At Corridor, we make the business of caring for people Better!
 For the most important industry updates and news that impacts home health and hospice, please make sure to sign up for our weekly newsletter to receive the latest up-to-date industry information direct to your inbox!

 For additional information, please contact Corridor at 1-866-263-3795.Go Back